May Peace Be Upon You.

 Tell me about it.
 This was the first time I made s’mores.
-Wait, you’ve never heard of one?
-Boy, are you in for a treat.
-A s’more is this gloriously yummy dessert of roasted marshmallows that is topped with melted chocolate, all of which is smacked between the goodness of two graham crackers.
-Basically, it’s a graham cracker sandwich with ooey gooey marshmallows and the most addictive ingredient in the world (of course).
+Never heard of one?
+Basically, it’s a graham cracker sandwich with ooey gooey roasted marshmallows, topped with the most addictive ingredient in the world (of course, do I even need to tell you what it is??
+Okay fine I’ll be nice, it starts with chocolate).
 Don’t tell me you’re not craving a s’more right now.

 Where does the name come from?
-It comes from the contraction “some more”.
-If you say it really fast, it sounds like “s’more”.
-The word “s’more” probably came into existence after people used the term so much.
+The contraction “some more”.
+Say it really fast and it sounds like “s’more”.
 So there’s today’s history lesson out of the way.
 Now, a s’more is the epitome of nighttime camping out in the wilderness.
-You would have your tent, your flashlight, your warm fire, your ghost stories, your fireflies, and of course, your ooey gooey s’mores.
-But since I didn’t have that nostalgic camping experience to go by, I decided to make my own s’mores for once.
+Got your checked-it-four-times-bug-free tent?
+Check. your flashlight?
+Check. your warm fire?
+Your ahem “ghost” stories?
+Your giant spiders that come out of nowhere?
+Oops, was missing the ooey gooey s’mores.
+Aw man, guess you’ll have to wait until next year… but, wait, you don’t.
+Never take a n’smores (no smores) for an answer.
+I didn’t, so I decided to make my own s’mores for once.
 Here’s how it went down:

-One night, as I was hungry for dessert and needed a quick fix, I realized that we had all the ingredients needed to make s’mores.
-So I gave it a go.
 For the graham crackers, we had some Digestive Biscuits lying around so I used those.
 They’re not really graham crackers, but I didn’t mind half as much.
 My s’more craving had gotten that bad.
 I also had a pack of Halal Bebeto-brand marshmallows which were matcha green tea-flavoured.
-Please don’t ask me why I used that flavour for s’mores, but as the marshmallows were halal since they were made with Islamically-slaughtered beef gelatin, I used ‘em too.
-And for the chocolate, Hershey’s Chipits i.e chocolate chips came to the rescue.
-They also doubled as emergency chocolate rations when someone needed a pick-me-up (ahem).
+The only ones we had (who even makes green tea-flavoured???), but they’d do.
+And for the chocolate, Hershey’s Chipits came to the rescue.
+They also double as emergency chocolate rations when someone needs a pick-me-up, thankyouverymuch.
 As you can see, improvisation was the order of the day.

-To assemble a s’more, I worked my way from the bottom of the sandwich to the top.
-First, I put one digestive biscuit down on my toaster oven tray [I'll talk about the toaster oven in a bit].
-This digestive biscuit would be the bottom of the s’more.
+To assemble the s’more, I put one digestive biscuit down on my toaster oven tray.
+This is the bottom of the s’more.
 Then, on top of the biscuit, I put two marshmallows next to each other.
-Fluffy little pillows, they were.
 Now traditionally, you would roast your marshmallows on a stick to get that roasted puffed-up beauty.
-Since I didn’t have a crackling fire at my disposal, I used my toaster oven instead to roast the marshmallows.
-The idea was that if the toaster oven was on the ‘toast’ setting for about 2 minutes, the marshmallows would puff up to nearly double their size, toast evenly and not burn to a crisp.
-And Alhamdulillah, that is exactly what happened.
-But I should warn you, if you try this at home, be careful to watch the marshmallows closely so they don’t toast too much and burn to smithereens.
+Since I didn’t have a crackling fire at my disposal, I used my toaster oven instead, to roast the marshmallows for about 2 minutes.
+With the toaster oven, be careful to watch the marshmallows closely so they don’t toast too much and burn to smithereens.
 I mean, you wouldn’t want to burn your campfire dessert dream down at a time like this, would you?

-So the s’more bottoms got toasted for 2 minutes in the toaster oven.
-Now, this is when I had to work real quick and careful.
-When I carefully took the s’more bottoms out of the toaster oven, the digestive biscuits that I used went crumbly and broke easily.
-Look at the picture at the top of the post for reference.
-As you can see, the biscuit started snapping in pieces.
+After the s’mores got toasted, this is when I had to work real quick and careful.
+I carefully took the s’more bottoms out of the toaster oven, but would you know it, the digestive biscuits that I used went crumbly and broke easily.
+Yikes!
 But still, they managed to hold their stuff together, so I surged forward with Operation Quick Fix.
 Working quickly, I strategically put a few chocolate chips on and around the warm puffed-up marshmallows, in spaces where they would stay put and not fall down.
-This is so that the chocolate would melt a bit from the marshmallows’ warmth and become ooey gooey just like the marshmallows.
+This is so crucial because the chocolate needs to melt from the marshmallows’ warmth and become ooey gooey just like the marshmallows.
+Crucial, okay.
 Finally, I put another digestive biscuit on top to complete the sandwich and pressed the tops down a bit, so that the sandwich would stick together and wouldn’t fall apart.